captainspaceman/tc/docs/README.md

         Example 2: A New Way to Buy a Car.
 A Great Way to Save Money.

-['Titlecapitalization.com'](http://titlecapitalization.com/) is your co-pilot, the _Chicago Manual of Style_ is your guide—but only for headlines.
-For all else, we generally defer to the _Associated Press Stylebook_.
+['Titlecapitalization.com'](http://titlecapitalization.com/) is your co-pilot, the Chicago Manual of Style is your guide—but only for headlines.
+For all else, we generally defer to the Associated Press Stylebook.

          We Found Four In-stock Matches for You